 Fungal Acne is a type of infection in which the hair follicles of the skin are affected.
 The fungal acne appears as small pus-filled pimples accompanied by skin irritation, itching, and sometimes whiteheads.
 It should not be confused with regular acne because the causing reason for both of them is different.
 If you would treat fungal acne just like regular acne, it makes the condition even worse.

-According to Dr. Jaggi Rao, Fungal acne appears like the normal regular acne but the cause of is is different, a particular type of bacteria known as Propionibacterium.
+According to Dr. Jaggi Rao, Fungal acne appears like normal regular acne but the cause is different, a particular type of bacteria known as Propionibacterium.

 Fungal acne is not due to the collection of oil and bacteria in the pores as in the case of regular acne while the oil and sebum in fungal acne can be a portion of food for the bacteria that causes it.
 Fungal acne is mainly due to the overgrowth of a type of fungus, ‘yeast’.
 Fungal acne is also called Pityrosporum Folliculitis or Malassezia Folliculitis.
 This overgrowth of yeast can be due to fluctuation in the natural balance of yeast on the skin because yeast is always present on the skin in all conditions but the overgrowth of it is actually the reason behind fungal acne.

 There are some important factors that upset the natural balance of yeast on the skin causing Fungal acne:

 If you work out regularly, you sweat more than usual.
 Sweating causes the overgrowth of yeast on the skin.
 So, you must change the clothes after the gym to avoid acne due to yeast.